4-Day Nusa Penida Itinerary – Bali’s Blue Paradise Island

 This is an ocean ‘blowhole’ where the waves rush in and shoot up through a hole in the rocks.
 It’s a lot of fun to watch, and if the waves are big enough then you can see some seriously huge water bombs going off here.
 Just keep your distance and hide your electronics from all the spray!

-This spot is virtually unknown to tourism as of 2020, but it’s easy to access and the views from the cliffs are amazing.
+This spot is virtually unknown to tourism as of 2020, but the parking is easy to access and the views from the cliffs are amazing.
 There’s even a narrow and sketchy path down to the point of the rock, but proceed very carefully!

 Most tourists know of Manta Point as a diving spot where you can see manta rays, but there’s also a scenic viewpoint here where you can watch the boats come and go.
-This spot is still very quiet as of 2020.
+This spot is still very quiet as of 2020, so it’s a very worthy addition to your Nusa Penida itinerary.

 This is a nice sunset beach with easy access, lots of sunbeds, and lined with food and drink shacks.
 Perfect place to wind down after a whirlwind tour of Penida island!